nknorg/nkn-client-js/README.md

 receive data but **not** relay data (mining).
 For **node** implementation which can mine NKN token by relaying data, please refer to [nkn](https://github.com/nknorg/nkn/).

-**Note: This repository is in the early development stage and may not have all functions working properly.
-It should be used only for testing now.**

 ## Usage